Low and zero emission heavy vehicle trial scheme

 Vehicles operating under this scheme are not permitted to exceed the manufacturer’s mass ratings on any of the axles or axle groups of the combination.

-Trailer units must comply with statutory axle and axle group mass limits, for example, higher mass limits, except for trailers with quad axle groups, which are not permitted to exceed 21t.
+Trailer units must comply with statutory axle and axle group mass limits (e.g., Higher Mass Limits), except for trailers with quad axle groups, which are not permitted to exceed 21t.
+Twin steer axle groups must also have load-sharing suspension.

 For more information about mass and dimension limits, refer to the NHVR website.